ProSE-uoft-org/group-website/content/2.documentation/contributor.md

 ## Project Setup

 If you want to preview the changes locally, you will need to setup the project locally.
-Adding a new member doesn't require you to setup the project locally, simply add a new markdown file in `content/1.members` directory.
+Adding or editing a new member doesn't require setting up the project locally, simply modify markdown files in `content/1.members` directory.

 You will need to install nodejs and run the project with a package manager.
 Nodejs comes with `npm`, you can use it.
 But I recommend [`bun`](https://bun.sh/) as it's much faster.